Education

 Maxfield holds performance degrees from Indiana University (BM) where he studied cello with Sharon Robinson and the University of Wisconsin (MM) with Uri Vardi.

-Other important teachers of his have included Peter Howard (former principal cellist of the St Paul Chamber Orchestra), Jorja Fleezanis (former concertmaster of the Minnesota Orchestra), Atar Arad (former Cleveland Quartet), Sally Gross (choreographer), and Tanya Carey (Suzuki Training).
+Other important teachers of his have included Peter Howard (former principal cellist of the St Paul Chamber Orchestra), Jorja Fleezanis (former concertmaster of the Minnesota Orchestra), Atar Arad (former Cleveland Quartet), and Sally Gross (choreographer).
+Maxfield received his Suzuki teacher training with Tanya Carey and Alice Ann O’Neill.

 Performance and Teaching Experience